Last Updated on

 Homemade akamu using cornmeal, who would have thought hey.
 Let me start off by saying I have got some Ijebu blood in me and that means where I need to be prudent, especially in my kitchen, I make sure I use all the resources available to minimise cost and still maximise the output.
-I used to buy akamu (also called ogi or pap) from the African stores here but majority of the time, what is being sold can’t be called akamu (ogi or pap) as it sometimes taste like rubber or looks like starch after preparing it.
+I used to buy akamu (also called ogi or pap) from the African stores here but the majority of the time, what is being sold can’t be called akamu (ogi or pap) as it sometimes tastes like rubber or looks like starch after preparing it.

 When I finally had enough of wasting money, or having to wait on people coming from Nigeria to have some quality akamu/ogi, I decided to make mine.
 I say this all the time, nothing beats home-made stuff if you know your onions.
-Making akamu/ogi at home is very easy especially with ground fine cornmeal.
+Making akamu/ogi at home from scratch is very easy especially with ground fine cornmeal.
 Also because it’s home-made, you can allow it to be as sour as you like, that is by leaving it for days to ferment.
 I left mine to ferment for 7 days and yes nothing beats homemade ogi.
 I have made this a couple of times now and it also stores well.
-It keeps in the refrigerator for weeks and last even longer in the freezer.
+It keeps in the refrigerator for weeks and lasts even longer in the freezer.
 Akamu can be served with moi moi or Akara

 Akamu cooked in coconut milk, served with moi moi

-to make the best homemade akamu/Ogi
+to make the best homemade akamu/Ogi/pap (Nigerian pap)

-1.5kg fine yellow or white corn mill
+1.5kg fine yellow or white cornmeal (substitute with dry corn)

-Tiny holed Sieve or muslin cloth or cheese cloth
+Tiny holed Sieve or muslin cloth or cheesecloth

-How to make akamu
+How to make akamu (Nigerian pap) from scratch

 Empty the cornmeal in a big shallow bowl, add enough water to cover it and then give it a good stir making sure all is well combined and lump free.